 A blepharoplasty, also known as an eyelid lift, is a technique created to rejuvenate and brighten the eye area by removing excess skin and bulging fat pads.
 The procedure can dramatically refresh the appearance.

 Am I a good candidate for the blepharoplasty at the Choe Center?

 Anyone in generally good health, who is looking to improve sagging upper eyelids or puffy under-eye bags may make an excellent blepharoplasty candidate.

-How is the blepharoplasty performed?
+How is the eyelid surgery performed?

-Dr. Choe will begin the blepharoplasty by creating a small incision along the crease of the upper eyelid and either inside of the lower eyelid or below the lower eyelid lashes.
+Dr. Choe will begin the eyelid surgery by creating a small incision along the crease of the upper eyelid and either inside of the lower eyelid or below the lower eyelid lashes.
 Once the incisions are made, excess fat and skin are removed.
 The remaining tissues are lifted, and once the desired results have been obtained, dissolvable sutures are placed for healing.